idarshan07/Portfolio/README.md

 > Tools & Technology:
 > - Python, SQL, Tableau, ETL, Machine Learning Algorithms, Jupyter
 > - Libraries: Numpy, Pandas, Seaborn, Scikit-learn, Matplotlib

+##Projects
+#### Study and Analysis of 40K Distribution in Human Body by using NaI(Tl) Scintillation Detector.
+Worked on this project as a requirement of Kakrapar Atomic Power Station (KAPS), India.

+>- Gathered data of people with different dietary habits for measurement of 40K distribution in human boy using machine called Whole Boy Counter (WBC).
+>- Used Excel to analyse the data and visualize it.
+>- After Analysis made several conclusions about abundance of 40K in Human body with respect to dietary habits and gender.